 Project Milestone Wrap Up

-Project milestones are a handy tool that considerably facilitate building project schedules.
-They focus the project team and stakeholders’ attention on the most significant parts of a project, and avoid missing out on the essentials.
+Project milestones are a handy tool that considerably facilitates building project schedules.
+They focus the project team and stakeholders’ attention on the most significant parts of a project and avoid missing out on the essentials.

 Besides that, project milestones can be adapted for other project purposes such as meeting reminders, indicators of transitions between project stages, reference and celebration points, and much more.